What Is Sports Medicine?

 Numbness and Tingling

 Constant numbness and tingling in various parts of the body, particularly the hands, can be caused by sports or work-related injuries that you may not even know you’ve suffered until the symptoms begin.
-Numbness and tingling in the hands and fingers are very common, and is typically caused by nerves in the wrist being compressed by structures that surround them.
+Numbness and tingling in the hands and fingers are very common, and they are typically caused by nerves in the wrist being compressed by structures that surround them.
 This can happen as the result of repetitive motion and work that requires the excessive use of your hands.
-Carpal tunnel syndrome is often the diagnoses in cases of hand numbness and tingling; however, there are many factors that can cause the condition, and it can affect other body parts as well.
+Carpal tunnel syndrome is often the diagnosis in cases of hand numbness and tingling; however, there are many factors that can cause the condition, and it can affect other body parts as well.
 These factors include: remaining in the same position for an extended period of time, lack of blood supply to the area, nerve injury, pressure on spinal nerves, herniated disk, diabetes, multiple sclerosis, stroke, thyroid conditions, migraines, certain medications, vitamin deficiency, and others.

 Treatments for numbness and tingling will vary depending on the extent and area of the body where it is being encountered.
 Wrist splints can be useful in cases of carpal tunnel syndrome; anti-inflammatory medications can also be beneficial in mild cases.
 Vitamin supplements and physical therapy are also common remedies.
-Cases of severe numbness and/or tingling, as well as those that have lasted for protracted periods of time, may require surgery
+Cases of severe numbness and/or tingling, as well as those that have lasted for protracted periods of time, may require surgery.

 If you are experiencing numbness and/or tingling in any part of the body, it is important to see a doctor right away to assess the cause and begin treatment.

 Nerve injuries can often be caused by cutting, stretching, or an inordinate amount of pressure applied to them.
 This can ultimately result in muscles failing to work properly and a loss of feeling in the area.
 Nerve injuries can sometimes heal themselves with the proper care.
 Physical therapy can keep mobility running through the joints and the muscles working while the nerve heals.
-In many cases of nerve injury, patients must take extreme care not to further injure the area, as they may not feel pain because of damaged nerves will not alert the brain that something is wrong.
+In many cases of nerve injury, patients must take extreme care not to further injure the area, as they may not feel pain if the damaged nerves do not alert the brain that something is wrong.
 Severe cases of nerve injury, such as cut nerves, may require surgery.

 Sprains are characterized by a ligament that is stretched or torn.
 Ligaments, connective tissues between the bone and the joint, can be extremely painful when stressed or injured.
 Some of the most common sprains occur in the ankles and the knees after a sudden twist, fall, or impact.
 A sprain can often be felt as a tear or a pop when it happens.
 Sprains can often cause severe pain and discomfort, bruising and swelling, inability to stand, and a decreased range of motion.
 Treatment usually involves rest, ice, compression, and elevation (RICE).
 Some sprains are so severe that crutches may be temporarily required for walking.
 If RICE and various medications do not help the sprain to improve, exercise and physical therapy may be recommended.